-Whether you are under investigation, under arrest or preparing for your defense trial, knowing what you are up against is crucial.
+Whether you are under investigation, under arrest or preparing for trial, knowing what you are up against in federal court is crucial.
 The potential penalties of a federal crime can change your life both now and in the future.

-At S. Patrick Dray, PA, our experienced criminal defense attorney can help you understand the probable sentence for the charges against you – and how to advocate for reduced penalties when possible.
+As your experienced criminal defense attorney, I can help you understand the probable sentence for the charges against you – and how to advocate for reduced penalties when possible.
 When you contact my firm, S. Patrick Dray, PA, I will stand up for your interests and fight to get you the most favorable resolution possible.

 Sentencing In Federal Court

 Federal judges use a two-step process to decide how to match a sentence to a conviction as follows: